 Surveys have shown that CBD may help with arthritis-related symptoms, such as pain, insomnia, and anxiety but these cannot be confirmed as there have not been clinical studies done on people yet.

 There are many options for taking your CBD as it all comes down to personal preference.
-Regardless of what option you go with, we always recommend starting with less until your body gets used to the CBD.
+Regardless of which you choose, we always recommend starting with less until your body gets used to the CBD.

 We’re very excited to see the outcome of this huge milestone being met as over 40 million Americans could potentially be affected by this.